NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hitbox duration adjusted to juggle better
   - Ends much sooner
 - 2BAB(B) damage increased from 23 to 25
-- 8B
+- 2A
-  - Strong on block
+  - Does not lift on block
-  - Hitbox stays out one more frame
-- 8B(A) transition made 8 frames slower
-- RB made untechable frame 22 to the end
-- 5A charged time reduced from 10f to 8f
+  - Changed from 3 hits at 8 damage each to 8 hits at 3 damage each
+- 6B can follow up on whiff
+- 6B(B)
+  - Has less endlag
+  - Can follow up into A on whiff
+  - Recovery animation adjusted
 - 6A damage decreased by one damage
 - 6A(A) goes to ring combo
 - 4A